KillerBOB999/road-cnn-psod/README.md

 ## Dataset Acquisition

 Our work used two datasets: [CNRPark+EXT](http://cnrpark.it/) and [PKLot](https://web.inf.ufpr.br/vri/databases/parking-lot-database/).
 To use this data, create a `Data` directory locally and downlaod the datasets to that directory.

+## Contact Us

+Any questions may be directed to Anthony999@MissouriState.edu, Ellis314@MissouriState.edu, or Naseem667@MissouriState.edu.